 A test strategy creator should strive to be succinct and ensure the information is valuable.
 Think to yourself, “Is this valuable to my stakeholders?”

-In your upcoming STAREAST presentation, you’ll speak directly to this topic.
 Can you give us a preview of how test strategy relates to the development methodology used by each organization?

 Adam: I think people get too caught up in the fact that a test strategy does not belong in Agile because we want to “limit documentation.”
 Part of what we are going to talk about is how to create test strategies for an Agile world.
 The great thing that Agile brings is the usefulness of many new tools, such as Confluence.

 I believe you should embrace these tools and adjust your strategy to best fit what your organization is using.
 For Waterfall, we will discuss breaking the habit of having excessive documentation just because we have the time to create it.
 You should focus on what is valuable first.

 How about in-house versus outsourced?
 What are the main areas QA leaders need to be aware of with test planning and strategy?